ps-alex1001/Hexo-Career-AI-by-StochastIQ/README.md

 # 🐝 Hexo — Find Your Missing Cell

 > *The gap in your profile isn't a weakness — it's a missing cell.
-Hexo shows you where it is and how to fill it.*
+Hexo shows those gaps and how to fill it.*

 **CodeKada Hackathon Entry** · Theme: *Build from Anywhere, Build Anything* · Track: *Intelligence Systems & Data*